ArcBlock/forge-docs/src/token_swap/index.md

 ## Why is there a limit for swapping out?

-Currently in the grayscale release period, this limit will gradually increase until a state that the user does not perceive.

-The security of user assets is the first in our design.
-When the Token Swap is initially launched, a clear single-day transfer limit will be set for the account.
-This single-day transfer limit will gradually be relaxed.
-The current limit strategy is:
+During the launch phase, we will implement limitations on swap activities and will increase those limits as needed in the future.
+User security is a priority, the swap service will use a one-day transfer limit for each account.

 ## What should I do if I encounter a problem?
 How do I get help?

-If you encounter problems in using the Token Swap, there are the following feedback channels:
+If you encounter any problems using the Token Swap Service you can reach our team directly by visiting:

 - Feedback in the official community: [community.arcblockio.cn](https://community.arcblockio.cn)
-- Raising work orders in Token Swaps: users in mainland China may be slow to access

 Remember to post screenshots, transaction hashes, and other key information when you post a question.

 ## Why is my currency swap history empty?

-This situation should rarely happen.
-If the Token Swap is being upgraded, the short currency swap history may appear empty because the front-end page cannot pull data.
-Don't panic at this time, usually you can recover in a few minutes.
-All currency swap operations are recorded on the Ethereum and ArcBlock asset chains.
+If you encounter changes in the service or history it may be due to a system upgrade.
+During those times, there may be a short period when history may not be reflected.
+However, there is no need to panic if this occurs.
+The system will recover in a few minutes, and all currency change operations in Ethereum and ArcBlock asset chain are recorded.

 ## How do I view transactions on the chain?